Defensive gun use: Estimates of frequency

 Estimates over the number of defensive gun uses vary wildly, depending on the study's definition of a defensive gun use, survey design, country, population, criteria, time-period studied, and other factors.
-Low-end estimates are in the range of 55,000 to 80,000 incidents per year, while high end estimates reach 4.7 million per year.
-A May 2014 Harvard Injury Control Research Center survey about firearms and suicide completed by 150 firearms researchers found that only 8% of firearm researchers agreed that 'In the United States, guns are used in self-defense far more often than they are used in crime'.
-"Discussion over the number and nature of DGU and the implications to gun control policy came to a head in the late 1990s.
+Low-end estimates for the United States are in the range of 55,000 to 80,000 incidents per year, while high end estimates reach 4.7 million per year.
+A May 2014 Harvard Injury Control Research Center survey about firearms and suicide committed by 150 firearms researchers found that only 8% of firearm researchers agreed that "In the United States, guns are used in self-defense far more often than they are used in crime."
+Discussion over the number and nature of DGU and the implications to gun control policy came to a head in the late 1990s.

 Estimates of DGU from the National Crime Victimization Survey (NCVS) are consistently lower than those from other studies.
 A 2000 study suggested that this may be because the NCVS measures different activities than the other surveys do.

 The National Self-Defense Survey and the NCVS, vary in their methods, time-frames covered, and questions asked.
 DGU questions were asked of all the NSDS sample.
 Due to screening questions in the NCVS survey, only a minority of the NCVS sample were asked a DGU question.

 Lower-end estimates include that by David Hemenway, a professor of Health Policy at the Harvard School of Public Health, which estimated approximately 55,000–80,000 such uses each year.

 Another survey including DGU questions was the National Survey on Private Ownership and Use of Firearms, NSPOF, conducted in 1994 by the Chiltons polling firm for the Police Foundation on a research grant from the National Institute of Justice. in 1997 NSPOF projected 4.7 million DGU per year by 1.5 million individuals after weighting to eliminate false positives.

 Another estimate has estimated approximately 1 million DGU incidents in the United States.